murmcraft/bioinfo_rnd_task/README.md

 ## 2. Run the complete workflow

 To run the complete workflow, use the script with wanted inputs:
 ```
+# Ensure working directory is set and your input BAM files are there
+WKD=/home/
+cd ${WKD}
+ls

+# Run the workflow
 run-workflow.sh \
     ${WKD} \
     /scripts \